About

 I build teams and products with deep empathy, thorough analysis, rapid iteration, and great communication.

-Prior to startups, I lived and worked in China and Australia.
-While in China, I was a consultant at a financial communications firm for clients that included UBS, KKR, and APAX partners.
-In Australia, I worked for Trek Bicycle Corporation doing business and retail development - primarily opening up new Trek concept stores in the APAC region.
-This included finding physical retail locations, overseeing design and fit out, and monthly tracking of the financial health of the businesses.
+Prior to my work in startups, I lived and worked internationally.
+In China, I was a consultant at a financial communications firm serving clients including UBS, KKR, and Apax Partners.
+In Australia, I worked for Trek Bicycle Corporation on business and retail development, helping open and scale Trek concept stores across the APAC region, including site selection, store build-outs, and ongoing financial performance tracking.

-I earned my B.A in International Political and Economic Policy from the University of Wisconsin - Madison.
-Now I live in Sausalito, CA.
+I earned my B.A. in International Political and Economic Policy from the University of Wisconsin–Madison and also studied Chinese language and history at Nankai University.
+I now live in Sausalito, California.

 In the news: